aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 symbolic instructions.
 These instructions and pseudo-instructions are all represented as Python objects which can be concatenated with `+`.
-The result of `+` is *also* an object representing assembly code (as in the Gang of Four 'composite' pattern).
+The result of `+` is *also* an object representing assembly code (as in the Gang of Four 'composite' pattern, or a monoid if that's how you were raised).
 In generating the code we'll build it in pieces to be strung together, more like

     # in examples.py:
     stmt1 = op.LOAD_CONST(0) + op.STORE_NAME(0)